-1A4c: Activity data for diesel between 1997 and 2018 were updated, since updated shares of biodiesel are available from the Swiss customs statistic, which is applied in Switzerland's road transportation model (INFRAS 2020).
-This leads to a recalculation of CO2, CH4 and N2O emissions.
+- 1A4c: Activity data for diesel between 1997 and 2019 were updated, since updated shares of biodiesel are available from the Swiss customs statistic, which is applied in Switzerland's road transportation model (INFRAS 2021).
+This leads to a recalculation of CO2, CH4 and N2O emissions. - 1A4a und 1A4b: CH4 emission factors for combustion of wood were updated with the latest available emission factors from FOEN 2021a, which are based on based on air pollution control and laboratory measurements and literature.
+This leads to a recalculation of CH4 emissions for the complete time series.